 - Aggregating basic button and link clicks

-Note that after the imminent migration to GA4 – which is currently scheduled for July of 2023 – consumers of Google Analytics data will likely use BigQuery much more often.
-While this is not necessarily a knock against Google, it’s worth noting, in this article at least, that Google Analytics will likely be less accessible to the non-technical, creative departments in the future.
+Consumers of Google Analytics 4 data will likely use BigQuery much more often.
+While this is not necessarily a knock against Google, it’s worth noting that Google Analytics will likely be less accessible to the non-technical, creative departments in the future.

 Basic Strengths of FullStory

-In contrast, FullStory is really designed for the non-technical, and for providing insights into different business questions.
-Do you need to know some basic CSS to become fairly proficient?, Yes.
-But that skill can be developed for free at Codecademy (or similar online coding platforms) in hours, not years.
+In contrast, FullStory is really designed for non-technical users and provides insights for different business questions.
+Do you need to know some basic CSS to become fairly proficient?
+Yes.
+But that skill can be developed for free at Codecademy (or similar online coding platforms) in a few hours.

-Similar to the list of strengths for Google Analytics, the below strengths of FullStory are not exhaustive, rather meant to highlight where it excels compared to Google Analytics.
-Among FullStory’s basic strengths, you can expect it to be good at the following:
+Similar to the list of strengths for Google Analytics and other analytics platforms, the below strengths of FullStory are not exhaustive, but rather meant to highlight where a DXI platform excels or differs from Google Analytics.
+Among FullStory’s basic strengths are the following:

 - Retroactively tracking everything your users see and click on